karlhulme/drouter/README.md

 ![Image](https://img.shields.io/badge/coverage-100%25-green)

-A router that generates an OpenAPI spec and validates inputs.
+A router that generates an OpenAPI spec and validates inputs..

 ## Unstable